marcelamelgar/1Dtrivia/README.md

 ## How to play?
 - Enter the web page and start answering the questions.
-- Remember to only pick one answer per question.
+- Remember to press 'check answer' only one time.
 - You will be able to see the feedback of your answer on the right side of the page.
 - Each quiz is made up of 5 questions.
 - If you want to do another quiz, press play again.